Multiflavor Mott insulators in quantum materials and ultracold atoms: SU( ) and Sp( ) magnetism with ultra-cold fermions

-The above high order gauge theory is a compact one, and the non-local topological defect excitations is crucial to determine whether its ground state is gapless or gapped.
-The convenient way for this analysis is by the duality mapping to a height model, such that topological defects are mapped to vertex operators \cite{xu2008}.
+The above formulation is a compact high order gauge theory, and the non-local topological defect excitations is crucial to determine whether its ground state is gapless or gapped.
+The standard analysis is the mapping to a height model, such that topological defects are represented by the vertex operators \cite{xu2008}.
 Due to the proliferation of topological defects, the system is generally gapped for the whole phase diagram of the quantum model, which corresponds to crystalline orders.
-At the RK point, the ground state correlations map to a 3D classic plaquette model with all allowed configurations equally favorable, then the physics is purely determined by entropy.
-The crystalline order still develops as an effect of ``order from disorder" to take the advantage of the flippable cubes.
-Nevertheless, it has been shown if an energetic term could add to favor unflippable cube configurations, such that the defect proliferation is suppressed, then a critical phase would be achieved.
-This is 3D analogue to the celebrated Kosterlitz-Thouless transition.
+It would be interesting to further explore the possiblity of the 3D power-law phases as the analogue to the Kosterlitz-Thouless transition \cite{nandkishore2019}.